Curiousss/EVA/Phase2/Session6/Readme.md

    - Initialise the states
    - Initilialise the probabilities for each next state
    - For each number if Iterations:
-         - Copy values
+         * Copy values
          For each state:
-            - Initialize Final Value to None for each action in possible Actions:
+            * Initialize Final Value to None for each action in possible Actions:
-               - currentValue is computeQValueFromValues from current state, current action
+               * currentValue is computeQValueFromValues from current state, current action
-               - if FinalValue = None or < CurrentValue
+               * if FinalValue = None or < CurrentValue
-                  - FinalValue=CurrentValue
+                  * FinalValue=CurrentValue
-            - if FinalValue = None
+            * if FinalValue = None
-               - FinalValue = 0
+               * FinalValue = 0
-            - Values Copy for current State = Final Value
+            * Values Copy for current State = Final Value
-         - Update class values to Values copy
+         * Update class values to Values copy

 2. getQValue
+   Return Values of the given state.
 3. computeValueFromQValue
 4. computeActionFromQValues
 5. getAction